 Source: Doorstead market data, aggregated from public records and online rental listings, all rental property types, May 2026.

-What's Driving Greater Boston Rental Market Conditions Right Now
+What's Driving Boston Metro Rental Market Conditions Right Now

-Greater Boston Rent by City — May 2026
+Boston Metro Rent by City — May 2026

-Burlington leads Greater Boston in leasing speed at just 12 days on market, with Waltham close behind at 16 days, making the northwest suburbs the tightest pocket of demand in the metro right now.
-At the other end, Boston sits well behind the pack at 55 days on market, and Brookline is the only city posting a rent decline, down 0.8% month-over-month.
-Most cities across Greater Boston are leasing somewhere between 25 and 43 days, with Burlington and Waltham as clear outliers on the fast end and Boston as the notable laggard.
+Burlington leads the Boston Metro for leasing speed at just 12 days on market, with Waltham close behind at 16 days, making the northwest suburbs the clear demand center right now.
+At the other end of the table, Boston itself is the softest market at 55 days on market, and Brookline is the only city showing a rent decline, down 0.8% month-over-month.
+Most cities across the metro are leasing in under 40 days, but the gap between Burlington and Boston shows the suburban corridors are absorbing renters much faster than the urban core.

 | City | Median Rent | 2BR Median | 3BR Median | Avg.
 DOM | MoM Change |